DiscordMix/Mix/README.md

 To install and create a template bot in seconds issue the following commands:

 ```
+# Install the CLI utility
 $ npm install --global @cloudrex/forge-cli
 $ forge new bot
 $ cd bot

+# Install node modules
+$ npm install

+# Configure your bot
+$ npm run config

+# Start the bot
+$ npm start
 ```

 A bot boilerplate will be created under the `bot` directory.

-You may then install required NPM modules (`npm install`) and run `npm run config` to configure your bot.

-Then just start the bot using `$ npm start`

-That's it!
-You should be presented with the fancy Forge title and you're ready to get started building your next masterpiece.
+Congratulations, you are now ready to begin creating your next masterpiece.

 #### Installing